pritomsaha/Context-sensitive-Bangla-spell-checker/README.md

 and get the vector of stemmed word and calculate the average o context word vectors.
 If the stemmed word also does not have the corresponding vector then we ignore the word and move to the same direction for another word and same technique for this word.
-If there are no context words in the left side or we don’t get any context word vector, then we ignore the given word for detection for real-word error and go to the next word.
+If there are no context words in the left side or we don't get any context word vector, then we ignore the given word for detection for real-word error and go to the next word.
 After performing the above calculation now we have cosine similarity value of all